Skip to main content

 Collaborative drawing

 When other project members are drawing at the same time, their in-progress features appear on your map in real time.
 A badge in the Tools panel shows how many collaborators are currently drawing.
-Their changes become visible on your map but do not affect your local drawing session until they save their features as a layer.

 Measure tools